lightly-ai/lightly/docs/source/docker/configuration/configuration.rst

   # files in the input directory.
 The docker will ignore all files in the input
   # directory not listed here.
 Each filename must be on a separate line and
   # relative to the input directory.
 The path relevant_filenames_file must be
-  # relative to the shared directory.
+  # relative to the shared directory, so if the file is in
+  # 'shared_dir/directory/relevant_filenames.txt' the path should be set to
+  # 'directory/relevant_filenames.txt'
   relevant_filenames_file: ''

   # Set to False to disable check for corrupted images.